 processing_flag:"Potentially Privileged" into the main search bar.
 Potentially Privileged is a QC tag that Logikcull applies upon processing and is based on our database of law firm email addresses.

 ⚠️ Reminder: the de-duplication view of the saved search from which this download is based on will dictate whether you're including duplicates or not.

 - Summary of saved search used, document and page count, and total size.

 - Load File Inclusion Setting - choose whether or not to include Load Files in your Download.
-A Load File is essentially a spreadsheet that contains fields of metadata (you choose which fields to include below).
+A Load File is essentially a table of delimited information that contains fields of metadata (you can choose which fields to include).